the-digital-labs/textile-gui/README.md

 - Table column filtering. (functional) ✔️
 - Search bar. (functional) ✔️
 - Adding new instances (functional) ✔️
-- Export collections and instances to a JSON file for download. (no progress) ❌
+- Export collections and instances to a JSON file for download. (functional) ✔️
 - Edit schemas in the UI. (no progress) ❌
 - Delete threads, buckets, collections and instances in UI. (can delete instances) 🚧
 - Import JSON files as data. (no progress) ❌